dy0gu/dotfiles/README.md

    sudo nixos-rebuild switch --cores <cores> --flake .#<host>
    ```

-- When building you may get a `git tree is dirty` warning, which happens because after running `nixos-generate-config` and `git add` on the generated file you still haven't pushed it to the remote.
+- You might see a `git tree is dirty warning` during the build process.
+This usually happens after running `nixos-generate-config` and staging the generated file with `git add`, but not pushing it to the remote repository, which leaves your local changes uncommitted from the remote’s perspective.
 If you plan on keeping the configuration you should:

   - Create your own fork of this repository and push the changes to it, so the hardware for your hosts is updated there.